s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

     linkStyle 1 stroke: blue
 ```

-## Tested scenarios

-As previously said, we want to compute some statistics regarding the Kubernetes
-performances when restarting the `radosgw`'s POD.
-The `radosgw` code has been patched to accept a REST call from a client
+The `radosgw` code has been patched to accept a REST call from the probe
 where the user can specify the way the `radosgw` will exit.
-Currently, 3 modes are possible:
+Currently, 4 modes are possible:

 - `EXIT_0`
 - `EXIT_1`
 - `CORE_BY_SEG_FAULT`
+- `REGULAR`

+## Notes on testing s3gw within K8s

+As previously said, we want to compute some statistics regarding the Kubernetes
+performances when restarting the `radosgw`'s Pod.

 ### EXIT-1, 10 measures